chrissitxt/chrissi-nightvision/README.md

 <![Banner](https://i.imgur.com/0cvXiAk.png)

-chrissi's Night Vision is a lightweight client-side mod that allows you to toggle the night vision effect with a keybind.
+chrissi's Night Vision is a lightweight client-side utility mod that allows you to toggle the night vision effect with a keybind.

 Gives you Minecraft's built-in night vision instead of just boosting brightness, so you keep the original lighting and full shader support; all in a very lightweight way.